 Apple is ready to start shipping the powerful iMac Pro desktop computer in December and will feature an ‘always-on’ Siri version.
 This will be enabled by a stripped-down edition of the 18-core 4.5GHz processor, which also backed the iPhone 7 of 2016 (without the present edition, though).

-The processor will take care of a few macOS security processes as well and is coupled with the GPU horsepower of 11 teraflops.
-The iMac Pro further packs a 5K display and it might even come up with an A10 Fusion chip, as stated by Jonathan Levin, the reverse engineering expert, and author.
+The processor will also take care of a few macOS security processes and is coupled with the GPU horsepower of 11 teraflops.
+The iMac Pro further packs a 5K display, and it might even come up with an A10 Fusion chip, as stated by Jonathan Levin, the reverse engineering expert and author.

-This gives an ideal edge for Apple to compete with Microsoft in terms of providing ‘always-on’ voice assistant with desktops.
+This gives an ideal edge for Apple to compete with Microsoft in terms of providing ‘always-on’ voice assistants with desktops.
 The introduction of Cortana in Windows 10 has already surfaced in the markets.
-The Apple fans experienced in using voice assistant on mobiles will readily catch up with the usefulness of having Siri on the desktop.
+The Apple fans experienced in using the voice assistants on mobiles will readily catch up with the usefulness of having Siri on the desktop.

 Apple is yet to announce the release date for iMac Pro but has confirmed that it will arrive before the turn of the year.

 How do you like to have Siri on your desktop?
 Share your views with us in the comments and follow us for more updates.